SAP-samples/teched2023-XP160/exercises/exercise1/README.md

 This step fetches all Terraform providers that the Terraform CLI has detected in the Terraform scripts.

-## Exercise 1.1: Create service instance for SAP private link
+## Exercise 1.1: Create service instance for SAP Private Link for Azure

 In a next step we will see how Terraform is `plan`ing the scripts.
 Type-in the following commands and hit the `return` key: